dwreeves/dbt_linreg/README.md

 Note that you couldn't simply add categorical variables in the same list as numeric variables because Jinja2 templating is not natively aware of the types you're feeding through it, nor does Jinja2 know the values that a string variable can take on.
 The way you would actually implement categorical variables is with `group by` trickery (i.e. center both y and X by categorical variable group means), although I am not sure how to do that efficiently for more than one categorical variable column.

-If you'd like to regress on a categorical variable, for now you'll need to do your own feature engineering, e.g. `(foo = 'bar')::int as foo_bar`
+If you'd like to regress on a categorical variable, for now you'll need to do your own feature engineering, e.g. `(foo = 'bar')::int as foo_bar, (foo = 'baz')::int as foo_baz`.

 ### Why are there no p-values?

-This is planned for the future, so stay tuned!
-P-values would require a lookup on a dimension table, which is a significant amount of work to manage nicely, but I hope to get to it soon.
+This is something that might happen in the future.
+P-values would require a lookup on a dimension table, which is a significant amount of work to manage nicely.

 In the meanwhile, you can implement this yourself-- just create a dimension table that left joins a t-statistic on a half-open interval to lookup a p-value.